Compliance and Communications: Participant Communications

 As Plan Administrator, you must send important documents to participants as described below:

-- Enrollment Package for New Participant – The Program makes this available online (just click on the link provided here).
-However, upon request, the Program can provide you with a hard copy of the enrollment materials that contain all of the information a participant needs to enroll in the plan.
+- Enrollment Package for New Participant – Upon request, the Program can provide you with a hard copy of the enrollment materials that contain all of the information a participant needs to enroll in the plan.
 Participants need to receive an enrollment kit within 30 days before their eligibility date (or, if your plan allows for immediate eligibility, upon a participant’s eligibility date) so they can make timely decisions about their investment options and/or participation.
 While some portions of the enrollment kit remain electronic even in hard copy, participants can request paper copies of that material through the Customer Service Center at any time.

 - Summary of Disclosure Document –The Summary of Disclosure Document, which the Program provides, contains current information on all of the investment options for the plan.
 The Summary of Disclosure Document is updated and sent to all participants each year, as well as provided in the enrollment kit.
 Participants may request a hard copy of the Annual Disclosure Document at any time by calling 800.348.2272, by emailing the Program at firstname.lastname@example.org or through the Plan Administrator.

 - Annual Disclosure Document – The Annual Disclosure Document, which the Program provides, contains more detailed information on all of the investment options and fees for the plan.
 The Annual Disclosure Document is updated and mailed to all Plan Administrators each year, and provided to participants online after login.
 Participants may request a hard copy of the Annual Disclosure Document at any time by calling 800.348.2272, by emailing the Program at email@example.com through the Plan Administrator.